fzi-forschungszentrum-informatik/ros_communication_devcontainer/README.md

 # ROS Communication DevContainer

-The ROS Communication DevContainer is a Docker-based solution designed to streamline the synchronization of ROS topics across Linux machines.
-It supports both ROS1 (Noetic) and ROS2, with built-in compression capabilities for efficient data transfer.
-This project aligns with the publication "Scalable Remote Operation for Autonomous Vehicles: Integration of Cooperative Perception and Open Source Communication."
+The ROS Communication DevContainer is a Docker-based solution designed to streamline the synchronization of ROS2 topics across Linux machines.
+It provides built-in compression and routing capabilities for over-the-air (OTA) data transfer: selected topics are remapped into an OTA namespace and transmitted either via direct DDS (CycloneDDS) or through a Zenoh router.
+This project aligns with the publication *“Scalable Remote Operation for Autonomous Vehicles: Integration of Cooperative Perception and Open Source Communication.”*

 <details>
 <summary>Key Features</summary>